-My hope is to turn my classroom into a laboratory of experimentation so that the course material, generally based on thematic concerns (eg. race and racism, intellectuals and politics, existentialism, enlightenment and romanticism, post-impressionism to postmodernism) can be pursued across disciplinary lines.
+My hope is to turn my classroom into a laboratory of experimentation so that the course material, generally based on thematic concerns (eg. race and racism, intellectuals and politics, existentialism, modern Jewish thought and culture) can be pursued across disciplinary lines.
 Students will work at the intersection of history, philosophy, religion, and literature, among other subjects.
 We explore lots of visual and textual sources, attempting to understand their multiple layers of meaning, as well as the contexts in which they were produced and later interpreted, applying their insights to our own lives.
 Our topics will also be linked to intellectual events happening on campus, so that learning exceeds the bounds of the class.
-I also like to invite visiting scholars to join us so that students in their reading, assignments, and in the presentation of the material are constantly brought into contact with the latest approaches in the academy to the subjects of their study.
+I also like to invite other scholars to join us so that students are constantly brought into contact with the latest approaches in the academy to the subjects of their study.

 My research focuses primarily on how intellectuals represent Jews and Judaism and race and racism.
-I want to understand the patterns that underpin prejudice and the underlying assumptions that animate tolerance and mutual respect.
-I also work on the history of existentialism and on post-Holocaust French Jewish thought.
+I want to understand the patterns that underpin race thinking as well as those that lead to respect and responsibility for others.
+My work ranges across the history of existentialism, the critical philosophy of race (anti-Jewish and anti-black), critical theories of anti-Semitism, and post-Holocaust French Jewish thought.

 My first book, Jean-Paul Sartre and ′the Jewish Question′: Anti-antisemitism and the Politics of the French Intellectual (University of Nebraska Press, "Texts and Contexts" series, 2006) examines the figure of ′the Jew′ in Sartre′s work.
 This is done to not only re-assess Sartre′s oeuvre, but the role of the intellectual in France and the politics and ethics of existentialism.